 If it is not clear, my friend was being asked here to grade the feelings manifested by a picture of some stones.
 If he clicks on the wrong potato faces, he could be rejected for lacking in empathy and ‘emotional IQ’.
 When institutions take this stuff seriously, it is no longer ‘just a bit of fun’; it deserves to be deeply scrutinised.

-Consider the following sentences from Pages 2, which you are supposed to grade based on your level of agreement:
+Consider the following sentences from Pages 2, which you are supposed to grade from 1-5 based on your level of agreement:

 - Protectionism is sometimes necessary in trade.